HORIZON CITY PD

 • Convicted of five (5) moving violations in the three (3) years prior to the application deadline date.

 Candidate must be of good moral character as determined by a thorough background investigation including a fingerprint search conducted of local, state and national fingerprint files and has not been convicted of a felony or a crime involving moral turpitude.
 Moral turpitude is defined as an act of baseness, vileness, or depravity in the private and social duties which a person owes to another person or to society in general, contrary to the accepted and customary rule of right and duty between person and person.
 It is conduct that is contrary to justice, honesty or good morals.
 The following nonexclusive list of acts has been held by the courts to involve moral turpitude: income tax evasion, perjury, or its subornation, theft, indecent exposure, sex crimes, conspiracy to commit a crime, defrauding the government and illegal drug sales.
 Various factors, however, may cause an offense which is generally not regarded as constituting moral turpitude to be regarded as such.
 The offenses of assault, family violence, or other offenses of domestic violence, stalking, and any offense in which a weapon was used in the commission are crimes involving moral turpitude.
-No applicant will be considered if convicted of a family violence offense.
-Family violence means “any offense whether or not explicitly described in statute as a crime of domestic violence, which has, as its factual basis, the use or attempted use of physical force, or the threatened use of a deadly weapon, committed by the victim’s current or former domestic partner or guardian.”
-18 U.S.C.
-922(g)(9).
-Convicted means and excludes from consideration for employment anyone whose conviction has been deferred, expunged, set aside, or who received a pardon.
-The character of a person is determined by past behavior.
-Many factors are relevant in this assessment.

 The Department seeks applicants whose histories show good judgment, maturity, a sense of responsibility, and the respect of others.
 Several factors will be considered: